khajithmoses/ireland-cyber-incident-powerbi/README.md

 Before any modelling, the source spreadsheet was checked field-by-field against the MSc dissertation's reported statistics: record count (30), average detection/response hours, SEV1 count, documentation rate, PIR rate, and severity split (26.7% / 46.7% / 26.7% for SEV1/SEV2/SEV3) all matched.
 Zero null values and zero duplicate IDs or rows were found.

-**Design decision — no Severity slicer on Page 1.** The `SEV1 Incidents` KPI explicitly evaluates SEV1 records.
+**Design decision: no Severity slicer on Page 1.** The `SEV1 Incidents` KPI explicitly evaluates SEV1 records.
 A Severity slicer on the same executive page could therefore create a confusing user experience when another severity is selected.
 Page 1 intentionally uses only Incident Category and Confidence slicers, while Severity filtering remains available on the analytical pages.
 Full filter-context reasoning in `docs/dax-measures.md`.

 ## Limitations

 - Sample size (n=30) is too small to support population-level claims about Irish cyber incidents; treat all findings as descriptive of this dataset.
-- Some source fields use non-obvious scales (e.g. Alert Timing is scored 1–5, not the 1–10 scale implied by the dissertation narrative) — documented in `docs/methodology.md`.
+- Some source fields use non-obvious scales (e.g. Alert Timing is scored 1-5, not the 1-10 scale implied by the dissertation narrative), documented in `docs/methodology.md`.
 - Incident category assignment relies on keyword pattern-matching against the `Type` field and may misclassify edge cases involving multiple attack techniques.
 - Confidence ratings (High/Medium/Low) reflect source-attribution confidence, not incident-severity confidence, and should not be conflated with the Severity field.